How High Should a Microwave Be Above the Stove?

 Landing Zones for Microwaves

-A clean landing space near a microwave is recommended by the National Kitchen and Bath Association to set down food retrieved from the microwave quickly.
-The landing area should be at least 15 inches wide and situated above, below, or adjacent to the microwave’s handle side.
-Because there is no room for a landing area beneath an over-the-range microwave, keeping a clear counter space next to the cooktop is critical.
+The National Kitchen and Bath Association recommends a clean landing space near a microwave to set down food retrieved from the microwave quickly.
+The landing area should be at least 15 inches wide and above, below, or adjacent to the microwave’s handle side.
+Keeping a clear counter space next to the cooktop is critical because there is no room for a landing area beneath an over-the-range microwave.

 Conclusion

-When you’re cooking, you need to make sure that your microwave is suitable.
+When you’re cooking, you must ensure your microwave is suitable.
 You don’t want to bend over whenever you want to eat some food, and you don’t want to reach up too high and risk burning yourself on the stovetop or the microwave itself.

 It’s important to remember that microwaves heat food by creating an electromagnetic field.
-If you want to heat something evenly, it needs to be spread out in a single layer so that the entire item is exposed to the microwaves at once.
-If you have a tall pan of food, like a pot roast or a casserole dish full of lasagna, you’ll need to put it on a plate and then place it inside the microwave.
-All of your food will be in one flat layer and can cook evenly.
+If you want to heat something evenly, it must be spread out in a single layer so that the entire item is exposed to the microwaves simultaneously.
+If you have a tall pan of food, like a pot roast or a casserole dish full of lasagna, you must put it on a plate and then place it inside the microwave.
+All your food will be in one flat layer and can be cooked evenly.

 Mark Brown